-Answering these questions will allow you to filter out unsuitable programs and destinations.
+Answering these questions will allow you to filter out unsuitable study abroad programs and destinations.
 From there, you can begin researching programs that match your interests and goals.
 And you can choose a program that will bring you a powerful experience.

 How Much Does A Study Abroad Trip Cost?

-Third, you can apply for scholarships and financial aid.
+- You can apply for scholarships and financial aid.
 See the next section for details.

 The point is this: Be resourceful.
 An amazing study abroad experience doesn’t have to break the bank.

 What Scholarships Or Financial Aid Are Available For Studying Abroad?

 There are tons of scholarships available to fund your study abroad.
 You may even qualify for other forms of financial aid.